VlachosGroup/AIMSim/README.md

 identify "clusters of similarity" indicating the need for separately trained models for each cluster.

 <b> Dependencies </b>

+Use the following command with conda to create an environment:
+> conda create --name <env> --file spec-file.txt

 1. Python 3+
 2. Matplotlib
 3. Numpy